Azure/batch-shipyard/docs/74-batch-shipyard-azure-keyvault.md

 ```

 You will see a line starting with `Tenant ID` (Azure CLI) or a json with
-a property of `tenantId`.
+a property of `tenantId` (Azure CLI 2.0).
 This is the Directory ID.
-This is the argument to
+This is
-pass to the option `--aad-directory-id` or set as the environment variable
+the argument to pass to the option `--aad-directory-id` or set as the
-`SHIPYARD_AAD_DIRECTORY_ID`.
+environment variable `SHIPYARD_AAD_DIRECTORY_ID`.

 #### Step 1: Create X.509 Certificate with Asymmetric Keys
 Execute the following `openssl` command, replacing the `-days` and